Jiayuguan City: Transport

-Jiayuguan is served by the Jiayuguan Airport that offers direct air services to Xi'an on Shanghai Airlines and Beijing on Air China.
+Jiayuguan is served by the Jiayuguan Jiuquan Airport that offers direct air services to Xi'an on Shanghai Airlines and Beijing on Air China.

 Climate

 Jiayuguan has a cool arid climate (Köppen BWk), in common with most of northwestern China.
 Summers feature pleasant mornings and very warm afternoons, whilst winters are freezing to frigid though with essentially no snow due to the extreme aridity produced by the Siberian High.

+Demographics

+According to the Seventh National Census in 2020, the city's Permanent Population (hukou) was 185,231.
+Compared with 231,853 in the Sixth National Census in 2010, the number has increased by 80,810, or an average annual increase of 3.04 percent.The male population was 162,360, accounting for 51.93%; The female population was 150,303 (48.07%).
+The sex ratio of the resident population (100 females, male to female ratio) decreased to 108.02 from 114.59 in the Sixth National Census in 2010.